 When water temperatures are below 72 degrees, escort kayakers are instructed on signs of hypothermia.
 Race officials and safety crews are monitoring swimmers for such signs as well and can remove swimmers when necessary, according to the decision of the Safety Director.
-Warm beverages are available at the race finish, as well as the warming station and, when necessary, EMT crews.
+Warm beverages are available at the race finish, as well as the warming station.